 What is an APRN?

-An APRN is a nurse with a graduate degree who has been licensed in an advanced role that builds on the competencies of registered nurses (RNs).
+An APRN is a nurse with a graduate degree (Masters or Doctorate) who has been licensed in an advanced role that builds on the competencies of registered nurses (RNs).

 Licensure as an APRN is contingent upon completion of an accredited graduate-level education program and passage of a national certification examination.